brunomisto/weather/README.md

 1. Fetch data from API

-   - Format JSON response into object with info for app
+   - [x] Format JSON response into object with info for app

 2. Display to DOM

-   - City, region, country, local time
+   - [x] City, region, country, local time
-   - Temperature, time condition, wind speed and direction, humidity
+   - [x] Temperature, time condition, wind speed, humidity
-   - Enable switching measures (km to m, c to f)
+   - [ ] Enable switching measures (km to m, c to f)

 3. Search cities
-   - Form that will fetch data and display
+   - [x] Form that will fetch data and display